trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 - Add another secret: `SET-DEV-TENANTID` with value `72f988bf-86f1-41af-91ab-2d7cd011db47`

 ### Create Security Principals
-Run the Pre-SpnCreationAndValidation powershell command.
+Run the `Pre-SpnCreationAndValidation.ps1`  powershell command.
 Remember to use your initials and alias where indicated:

 - Log in to Azure: `Login-AzureRmAccount`
 - Select the Dev subscription: `get-azurermsubscription -subscriptionname "ESS Monitoring Platform - Development" | set-azurermcontext`